amgt-d1/IRS-interval/source/dataset/readme.md

 ## Book and BTC
-Unzip the corresponding zip files.
+Unzip the corresponding zip files and put the dataset file on this directory.

 ## Renfe and Taxi
 Due to the size limitation of GitHub, Renfe and Taxi cannot be uploaded.

+## Note
+_norm datasets are for HINT.